The full Council Tax bill assumes there are two people living in the property (as their main home).

 Uninhabitable, Undergoing Major Repair Work to Improve Properties

 If a property you own requires major repair work and is uninhabitable you could qualify for up to 12 months discount.
 An application is required where special terms apply.
-See link on the right hand side to the improvement application form.
+Please see this link for the improvement application form.

 I work away can I claim a discount?